HippoEug/HackTheBox/Machines (Easy)/Shocker.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel ...
 ```
-2 ports, not much to enumerate, nice.
+Only 2 ports, not much to enumerate, nice.

 And a quick vulnerability script.
 ```